scofennell/mailorc/README.md

 # mailorc
-A WordPress/MailChimp Integration for Sci-Fi Authors.
+A WordPress/MailChimp integration to subscribe your MailChimp readers to interests using the MailChimp API.

 ## Purpose ##
-As a Science Fiction author, you need a way for your subscribers to indicate that they have already read a partiuclar book or books that are being advertised in a MailChimp campaign.
+As an email marketer, you need a way for your subscribers to indicate that they should be added to a particular interest.
 This WordPress plugin provides a convenient way to do that.

 ## Theory of Operation ##
 This plugin offers a subsite settings page so you can specify a MailChimp API key and subsequently select a list from your MailChimp account.
 Also, you can select what's called a "Campaign Landing Page" from your WordPress pages.